koush/AnyKernel/README.md

 5. `zip -r9 UPDATE-AnyKernel3.zip * -x .git README.md *placeholder`

+_The LICENSE file must remain in the final zip to comply with licenses for binary redistribution and the license of the AK3 scripts._

 If supporting a recovery that forces zip signature verification (like Cyanogen Recovery) then you will need to also sign your zip using the method I describe here:

 http://forum.xda-developers.com/android/software-hacking/dev-complete-shell-script-flashable-zip-t2934449